andreony/reactnd-project-myreads-starter/README.md

 * Returns a Promise which resolves to a JSON object containing a collection of a maximum of 20 book objects.

-* These books do not know which shelf they are on.
-They are raw results only.
-You'll need to make sure that books have the correct state while on the search page.

 ## To Do(s)

  - Add a bulk book shelf update

-## Important

-The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
-That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.